marcelpetrick/Interstellar_Space_Genesis_automation/README.md

 `fixInfrastructure.py` is a Python-based automation tool designed to streamline and simplify the otherwise tedious infrastructure setup process when colonizing a new planet.
 With a single hotkey, it replicates approximately 23 manual clicks through precise GUI interactions.
 Built with `pyautogui` and `keyboard`, `fixInfrastructure.py` minimizes repetitive work and boosts operational efficiency.

 ## What is done:

 * the sequence of automatic-infrastructure perks is set
-* the automation is activated
+* the automation for infrastructure perks is activated
-* the production is set to boost proper output
+* the production is set to boost proper output-levels

 ## Features

 * 🔁 Automates infrastructure setup with pixel-perfect accuracy
-* ⌨️ Triggered by a single hotkey (F9)
+* ⌨️ Triggered by a single hotkey (F9) / Cancel/interrupt via (ESC)
 * 🧠 Smart safety abort feature: move your mouse to the top-left corner to stop
 * 🖱️ Automates combo box and checkbox selections, right-click actions, and multiple sequential GUI interactions
 * 🧰 Highly customizable with defined screen coordinates

 ## Usage

-1. Make sure your game/application is running and the window is ready for automation.
+1. Make sure your game/application (tested with version 1.6.2 - most recent release right now) is running and the window is ready for automation.
 2. Run the script:

 ```bash